aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 1. Create an array of custom `VideoFrameProcessor`s.
 2. Create a `VideoTransformDevice` from a `Device` and the array of `VideoFrameProcessor`s.
-3. Call `meetingSession.audioVideo.chooseVideoInputDevice` with the `VideoTransformDevice`.
+3. Call `meetingSession.audioVideo.startVideoInput` with the `VideoTransformDevice`.

 ### Browser compatibility

 The APIs for video processing in Amazon Chime SDK for JavaScript work in Firefox, Chrome, Chromium-based browsers (including Electron) on desktop, and Android operating systems.
 A full compatibility table is below.
 Currently, the APIs for video processing do not support Safari/Chrome/Firefox on iOS devices due to [Webkit Bug 181663](https://bugs.webkit.org/show_bug.cgi?id=181663).
-WebRTC Unified Plan is also required.
-Unified Plan is by default enabled in [MeetingSessionConfiguration.enableUnifiedPlanForChromiumBasedBrowsers](https://aws.github.io/amazon-chime-sdk-js/classes/meetingsessionconfiguration.html#enableunifiedplanforchromiumbasedbrowsers).
-If Unified Plan is disabled in the meeting, the call `meetingSession.audioVideo.chooseVideoInputDevice` with the `VideoTransformDevice` will throw an error.

 |Browser                                                                |Minimum supported version